Victor Golas

-Victor Hugo Mateus Golas (born 27 December 1990) is a Brazilian professional footballer who plays as a goalkeeper for Associação Atlética Internacional (Limeira).
+Victor Hugo Mateus Golas (born 27 December 1990) is a Brazilian professional footballer who plays as a goalkeeper for Xv de Piracicaba.

 Club career

 Born in Arapongas, Paraná of Polish descent, Golas joined Sporting CP in 2007, aged just 16.
 During his first three seasons as a senior he was loaned to Real SC, Boavista F.C. and F.C.
 Penafiel, making his professional debut with the latter club on 4 September 2011 in a 3–2 away win against C.F.
 União in the Segunda Liga.

 Returned to Lisbon in the summer of 2012, Golas was exclusively associated with the reserve side also in the second division.
 Released in June 2014, he signed with S.C.
 Braga.
 His input with their first team consisted of one game, the 2–0 victory over Rio Ave F.C. on 4 February 2015 in the group stage of the Taça da Liga.

 Golas moved to PFC Botev Plovdiv from Bulgaria on 3 August 2015.
 His first match in the First Professional Football League occurred six days later, in a 1–0 win at OFC Pirin Blagoevgrad.
 On 3 July 2016, after making 31 competitive appearances, he was released.

 In the following years, save for a brief spell in the Football Superleague of Kosovo with KF Trepça '89, Golas played in his country's lower leagues.
 In June 2021, he signed with Lithuanian club FK Panevėžys.